Quick Answer

 Table of Contents

-Most sole traders and small trades businesses lose between five and ten hours a week to invoicing admin.
+Most sole traders and small trades businesses lose three to five hours a week to invoicing admin when they are doing everything by hand.
 You finish a job, pack up the van, drive home, then spend 45 minutes pulling together notes, typing up a description, creating the invoice in Xero, emailing it across, and hoping the client pays within 30 days.
-Multiply that by 20 jobs a month and you have a serious problem.
+Multiply that by 20 jobs a month and you have got invoices backing up, cash flow getting tighter, and the whole cycle feeding itself.
+QuickBooks research on over a thousand UK small businesses found that firms with immediate payment terms see more than double the quarterly sales growth of those offering longer terms.
+The pattern is straightforward: the faster you follow up with a professional invoice and a payment link, the faster you get paid.

 ServiceM8